UXAspects/UXAspects/guides/angular-upgrade-guide.md

 }
 ```

-This will allow you to continue using your Angular 1 router, but instead of specifying an HTML file for a route, change it to display the downgraded Angular 4+ component, eg:
+This will allow you to continue using your AngularJS router, but instead of specifying an HTML file for a route, change it to display the downgraded Angular component, eg:

 ###### Before
 ```javascript